Scotland Brook Wildlife Sanctuary

 The Red Trail is a loop trail off the Yellow Trail and is a nice option for someone wanting a short hike.
 Starting at the northern junction of the two trails, proceed along the Red Trail past several large boulders on your right.
 Turn to the left and, shortly after that, to the right as you draw near the edge of Scotland Brook, the sanctuary’s namesake.
 After following along a short stretch of the brook, the trail bears away from it and makes several turns as it loops back to the southern junction with the Yellow Trail through open woods and (in the summer) glades of ferns.

-A hike incorporating both trails is 2.3 miles long with just over 300 feet of elevation gain.
+A hike incorporating both trails is just over 2 miles long with about 300 feet of elevation gain.

 About Scotland Brook Wildlife Sanctuary